balamuru/h2demo/README.md

 * note that for server mode, H2 needs to be downloaded from http://www.h2database.com/html/download.html and executed via path/to/h2/bin/h2.sh (or h2.bat)

 ## Results
+* The junit test used to illustrate the issue is at com.vgb.db.H2demoApplicationTests.createEmployees()
 * each run inserts 20 iterations x 100K employee objects  of type admin.employee (
   id      BIGINT       NOT NULL AUTO_INCREMENT,